Valentin-Bio/CEI_project/content/authors/Sebastian-gonzalez/_index.md

 user_groups: ["Research Assistants"]
 ---

-My research interests are framed in the study of molecular microbiology, with special emphasis on extremophilic microorganisms.
-My interest focuses on the study of extreme environments, isolation and identification of key microorganisms, microbial ecology, soil microbiology, biogeochemical cycles modulated by extremophile microorganisms, plant-microorganism interactions, and currently an approach to astrobiology.
-The main focus of our research is the ecophysiology, understood as that mechanistic and functional approach that allows us to understand the patterns of distribution and abundance of plant populations and communities.
-I am currently developing my doctoral thesis based on the study of Biocrust in extreme environments.
+I am a research assistant.
+My main research interest is in the use of biotechnological and molecular  tools on plants.
+I have an extensive research experience in plant sciences, where I have worked in a number of projects, including:
+- plant reproductive development, with special attention to flower induction and pollen development in grapevine
+- the generation of tolerance to water deficit in plants of agricultural importance through the study of abiotic stress related genes.
+My current work focuses on the evaluation of herbivory response genes in plant of <i>Lolium multiflorum</i> and the influence that a symbiotic microorganism may have on this.
+I am also working on the evaluation of the expression of the symbiont's own genes and their effect on the performance of the plant.